Who can resist the combination of mint and chocolate? They combine beautifully in these delightful chocolate mint macarons.

-- Add a couple drops of food color into the egg whites but do not mix together.
+- Add a couple drops of food color into the egg whites , and the mint extract, but do not mix together.

 - Add about half of the dry mixture to the egg whites.
 Slowly fold dry ingredients until incorporated completely and there are no dry spots.